 This bill establishes new regulations regarding the use of electronic communication devices while operating motor vehicles in Kansas.
-It defines "commercial motor vehicle" and "electronic communication device," and prohibits drivers from physically holding or using such devices for various forms of communication, including texting, calling, or accessing data, while driving.
+It defines "commercial motor vehicle" and "electronic communication device," and prohibits drivers from physically holding or supporting such devices, as well as engaging in various forms of electronic communication, including texting and video watching, while driving.
 Exceptions are made for law enforcement and emergency personnel, as well as for operators using hands-free features or those who are lawfully stopped.
 The bill also outlines specific penalties for violations, including fines that escalate with repeated offenses and additional penalties for violations that result in property damage, bodily harm, or death.

-Additionally, the bill includes provisions that protect the rights of individuals stopped for violations, such as informing them of their right to decline a search of their electronic devices and ensuring that no one can be stopped solely for a violation of this section.
-A warning will be issued for the first violation until January 1, 2026, after which fines will be imposed based on the number of offenses.
+Additionally, the bill includes provisions that protect the rights of individuals stopped for violations, such as informing them of their right to decline a search of their electronic communication device and stipulating that no one can be stopped solely for a violation of this section.
+A warning will be issued for the first violation until January 1, 2026, after which fines will be imposed, with increased penalties for subsequent violations.
 The bill repeals K.S.A.
-8-15,111, indicating a significant change in the legal framework governing electronic device use while driving.
+8-15,111, indicating a significant update to existing traffic regulations concerning electronic device use while driving.

 Statutes affected: